lipenco/replaygaming/README.md

-Solution in poker_table.rb.
+Solution in lib.
 Run the tests with `rspec`.